UAE: Some fans spend over Dh3,600, travel from abroad to watch Coldplay in Abu Dhabi

 KT Photo: Muhammad Sajjad

-As Coldplay tickets sold out within minutes in some countries, some people opted to fly to the UAE to see the British rock band put on a spectacular show in Abu Dhabi.
+With Coldplay tickets sold out within minutes in some countries, many fans opted to fly to the UAE to see the British rock band put on a spectacular show in Abu Dhabi.

 Those travelling from abroad revealed to Khaleej Times how much they spent on flight tickets and accommodation.